HTB Academy - Active Directory Enumeration and Attacks

 Password Spraying from Windows

-We can use the DomainPasswordSpray
+We can use the DomainPasswordSpray tool.

 - Once we are authenticated, the tool generates a user list from AD, queries the domain password policy and excludes user accounts within one attempt of lock out.